Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

 This is just one view on the module tree though, and it can be changed easily by loading a version of the `ModuleLabel` module.

--   `ModuleLabel/label` produces the default view of the previous example
+-   `ModuleLabel/label` produces the default view of the previous example.
 -   `ModuleLabel/PEhierarchy` still uses descriptive texts but will show the whole module hierarchy of the HPE Cray Programming Environment.
 -   `ModuleLabel/system` does not use the descriptive texts but shows module directories instead.